skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 ================================================

 Sky supports managed spot jobs that can **automatically recover from preemptions**.
-This feature **saves significant cost** (e.g., 70\% for GPUs) by making preemptible spot instances practical for long-running jobs.
+This feature **saves significant cost** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances practical for long-running jobs.

-To launch a spot job, users are advised to upload their codebase to cloud buckets through Sky storage.
+To launch a spot job, users are advised to upload their codebase and data to cloud buckets through :ref:`Sky Storage <sky-storage>`.
-The below example will upload and mount your codebase at :code:`/code` to the spot instance.
+The below YAML example shows how to upload your codebase/dataset to the spot instance.

 .. code-block:: yaml